TUDelft-CITG/MORE-lecture-notes/book/data_assimilation/03ac_state_vector_augmentation.md

 where $dt$ is the time step length.

-Now assume that we have made a mistake!
-As it turns out, we have centered the prior for the gravitational constant at zero.
+Now assume that we have made a mistake: By accident, we have centered the prior for the gravitational constant at zero.
 In consequence, only some of our simulated cannonballs – those with a positive gravitational constant – fall to earth.
 The others disappear into space:

 ````{iframe-figure} ../_static/elements/element_state_vector_augmentation_01.html
 :name: state_vector_augmentation_01